 Introduction to Lean Workshops for Michigan Tech Employees

-The Office of Continuous Improvement is again offering Introduction to Lean workshops for Michigan Tech employees.
-Training dates and times can be found online.
+The Office of Continuous Improvement offers Introduction to Lean workshops for Michigan Tech employees.
+A course description and training dates and times can be found online.

 Tech Employee Lean Training

 The Office of Continuous Improvement offers the following Lean courses to Michigan Tech Employees:

 - Finding the Source of the Problem: Root Cause Analysis and Decision-Making Tools

 - Collecting and Visualizing Metrics to Support Improvement

 - Countermeasures: Solving Common Problems using Lean Methods and Tools